robinkiplangat/deliberate_practice/logs.md

 10-05-2018
 ---
 *   looked at Flask python framework and did not follow up on the program today.

+14-04-2018
+---
+*   Took a review on seaborn plots and summed-up with plotting exercise.